jpsm83/health/documentation/n8n/mediaContext.md

 5. Avoid any explicit or inappropriate terminology
 6. **ABSOLUTELY NO EMOJIS** - Do not add any emojis, symbols, or special characters
 7. Output ONLY the JSON object with no additional text or explanations
+8. Ensure ALL 5 fields are present with non-empty string values (no undefined, null, or empty values)
 ```

 ---